technomancy/heroku-buildpack-emacs/README.md

            Downloading Emacs 24 pretest from http://p.hagelb.org/emacs.tar.gz...
            ...done

-The buildpack will detect that your app has an `init.el` in the root and download a copy of the Emacs 24 pretest to bundle in your slug.
+The buildpack will detect that your app has a `start-elnode.el` in the root and download a copy of the Emacs 24 pretest to bundle in your slug.
 The Procfile for Emacs Lisp apps currently needs to untar that copy of Emacs before running and symlink it to /tmp/emacs, like this:

-    web: tar xzf emacs.tar.gz && ln -s $PWD/emacs /tmp/emacs; emacs/bin/emacs --daemon --load init.el
+    web: tar xzf emacs.tar.gz && ln -s $PWD/emacs /tmp/emacs; emacs/bin/emacs --daemon --load start-elnode.el

 This is obviously undesired since it means other users could interfere with this symlink, so a way to compile Emacs without referring to the